newrelic/FireTV-Vega-Agent/README.md

 � **BETA RELEASE** �

-This is a beta version of the New Relic agent for Amazon Kepler applications.
+This is a beta version of the New Relic agent for applications running on Vega.
 While functional and ready for testing, this software is not yet recommended for production use.
 Please report issues and provide feedback to help us improve the stability and feature set.

-New Relic agent for Amazon Kepler applications.
+New Relic agent for applications running on Vega.
 Based on [New Relic React Native agent](https://github.com/newrelic/newrelic-react-native-agent/).

 ## Features

 * Capture JavaScript errors.
 * Track HTTP requests, responses and errors.
 * Promise rejection tracking.
-* App navigation tracking, using breadcrumbs.
 * Record custom events and attributes.
-* Record custom breadcrumbs.

-Not Yet Implemented:

-* Distributed tracing.

 ## Requirements

-* Kepler SDK v0.21+
+* Vega SDK v0.21+
 * React Native v0.72.0+

 ## Build